Home

 Serve with buttered potatoes, beans, carrots or cauliflower or whatever is in season.

-If you are still looking for a baked fish in foil recipe, then try the Halibut in Foil Parcels - click here and a new window will open.
+If you would like another recipe, then try the Halibut in Foil Parcels - click here and a new window will open.